BarbaraAnger/Coding/README.md

 ### Introduction
 I've created this repo to save somethings I think it's cool.
 It used to be just from college, but I'll save my works, too.
+This documentation is available also on [this link](https://barbaraanger.github.io/Coding/)

 ### Resources
 * [Visual Studio Code](https://visualstudio.microsoft.com/) - IDE (last